What’s in a smile?

 There are dozens of different types of smiles, each different in both appearance and intended message.
 For example, most smiles convey positive emotions, such as enjoyment due to physical or sensory pleasure.
 However, there are many people find themselves smiling when they feel miserable.
 These smiles aren’t forced and, therefore, are not the same as false smiles which are used to convince others that they are happy while masking the true expression of a negative emotion.

-Dr. Ekman’s research has revealed that most people are not better than chance at determining which of these smiles are false (test your skills with our smile quiz!), and the problem, he posits, isn’t merely a failure to recognize deceptive smiles.
+Dr. Ekman’s research has revealed that most people are not better than chance at determining which of these smiles are false, and the problem, he posits, isn’t merely a failure to recognize deceptive smiles.
 Rather, he believes this is an issue stemming from a general lack of understanding of our own emotions and nonverbal expressions, and ignorance around cultural influences, especially cultures different from our own.
 Unfortunately, because of this, many false smiles can’t be distinguished from authentic ones without first knowing how each resembles and differs from all of the other principal members of the smile family.
 The following are descriptions of eighteen different kinds of smiles, none of which are deceptive or falsified.

 The science of how we smile